wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Analyzer.md

 ### OR
 - Ignore or overlook the specific lab instructions as you see fit.
 If this option is chosen, it may mean limited success with some labs that may build on the existence of the team and supervisor profiles
-- Lab videos are still viable learning regardless of whether your GOLD tenant has these configurations
+- Lab videos are still viable learning regardless of whether your allocated tenant has these configurations

 ## Lab Objective